Do you know there is a phobia called kenophobia, the fear of voids or empty spaces?

 The site also employs white space by using large fonts that help create a sense of simplicity.
-This allows users who are scrolling through different tabs or pages not to feel overwhelmed with information on an already cluttered screen.
+This allows users who scroll through different tabs or pages to not to feel overwhelmed with information on an already cluttered screen.

 In addition, Google uses white space for its logos at the top left corner of their page so there isn’t anything distracting from them when scanning down the webpage list.

 - Achieve the right balance: Too much white space can make a design feel cold and uninviting.
 On the other hand, too little can make it feel cramped and cluttered.

 - Adaptability to digital formats.
 On screen, white space often appears as empty or wasted space.
 This can lead users to scroll past it without giving it a second thought.

 - Hierarchy: Finally, white space can be difficult to use when trying to create a hierarchy of information.
 It’s often hard to determine which elements should be given more prominence than others when there’s so much open space around them.